Symptoms Of A Bad Starter Solenoid

 car frustration

-Cars typically click when you turn the ignition key, and starters make a strident noise.
+Cars typically click when you turn the ignition key, and starters make a raucous noise.
 However, if nothing happens, the solenoid may be the offender.

 Pay close attention to the electronics inside the vehicle.
-If the radio and lights turn on, as usual, the solenoid is likely at fault.
-But if nothing works or illuminates, the issue may stem from a dead battery.
+If the radio and lights turn on, as normal, the solenoid is likely at fault.
+But if nothing works or functions, the issue may stem from a dead battery.

 4. Starter Motor Cranks But Engine Does Not

 You may need a new solenoid if you hear the starter motor spin but the engine doesn’t attempt to turn over.
-This typically occurs for the same reason as other indications on this list; the starter isn’t receiving enough power to rotate the crankshaft.
+This typically occurs for the same reason as other indicators on this list; the starter isn’t receiving sufficient power to rotate the crankshaft.

 Testing the solenoid will tell you if you need a new one, but you may find the starter itself is the issue or that you need to replace the battery.